 Of COURSE they’re going to answer a resounding, “Yes, please!”

-And, even better, is the usage of Silk PureAlmond Unsweetened milk instead of skim milk, which makes it even healthier, tastier, and lower in calories, Silk PureAlmond Unsweetened is a mere 30 calories per serving as compared to the leading organic skim milk at 100 calories a serving.
+And, even better, with this breakfast oatmeal cookies recipe is the usage of Silk PureAlmond Unsweetened milk instead of skim milk, which makes it even healthier, tastier, and lower in calories, Silk PureAlmond Unsweetened is a mere 30 calories per serving as compared to the leading organic skim milk at 100 calories a serving.
 Score!

 These breakfast cookies are not crispy, either.
 They are a soft, gooey type of cookie because they are baked oatmeal and flourless.
 Think gooey granola bar as opposed to the harder ones.
 So delicious.